-Male clients in high-conflict legal matters can feel more challenging to work with than they should be.
-CPD workshops change that.
+Male clients in high-conflict matters can feel more challenging to work with than they should be.

 Stand Again provides in person or virtual workshops for your legal teams, that are applicable for Substantive Law or Professional Skills CPD Units.